Making Sense of the Appraisal Process

-Acquiring a house is the most significant investment some people might ever consider.
-Whether it's where you raise your family, a seasonal vacation home or an investment, purchasing real property is a detailed financial transaction that requires multiple people working in concert to pull it all off.
+Buying real estate can be the biggest transaction some people may ever encounter.
+Whether it's a main residence, a seasonal vacation home or an investment, the purchase of real property is a complex transaction that requires multiple people working in concert to pull it all off.

-So, who's responsible for making sure the value of the real estate is in line with the purchase price?
-This is where you meet the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who makes sure the property is worth the purchase price?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Appraisals by Kana, LLC will ensure, you as an interested party, are informed.

-Our first duty at Appraisals by Kana, LLC is to inspect the property to ascertain its true status.
-We must see features first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are there and are in the condition a reasonable person would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is correct and illustrating the layout of the property.
-Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the property.
+To ascertain the true status of the property, it's our responsibility to first complete a thorough inspection.
+We must see features hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly exist and are in the shape a typical person would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is accurate and illustrating the layout of the property.
+Most importantly, the appraiser looks for any obvious amenities - or defects - that would affect the value of the house.

-Next, after the inspection, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+After the inspection, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

-This is where we gather information on local construction costs, the cost of labor and other factors to calculate how much it would cost to replace the property being appraised.
-This estimate usually sets the maximum on what a property would sell for.
-It's also the least used predictor of value.
+This is where the appraiser analyzes information on local building costs, labor rates and other factors to determine how much it would cost to construct a property comparable to the one being appraised.
+This value often sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

-Appraisers are intimately familiar with the neighborhoods in which they work.
-They thoroughly understand the value of particular features to the residents of that area.
-Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers can tell you a lot about the subdivisions in which they work.
+They innately understand the value of specific features to the residents of that area.
+Then, the appraiser looks up recent transactions in the area and finds properties which are 'comparable' to the real estate at hand.
+By assigning a dollar value to certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they are more accurately in line with the features of subject property.